ykw1225/CSE-110/README.md

 * Kit Wong - Algorithm Specialist
 * Jon Lee - Software Architect

+## Definitions
+* **Course Map** - A graph representing the selected course and all of the prerequisites in tree form.
+The selected course is at the root with the prerequisites being children and decedents.
+* **Course Card** - A [material design card](https://material.io/guidelines/components/cards.html "material design card") which contains the department code, course number, number of credits, course title, and course description.
+* **Course Graph** - See course map
+* **Multinode** - A graph node which represents a requriement or elective.
+Allows a user to select the option they wish to use to fullfill it.
+* **Requirement** - The requirement to take a class.
+Can have different classes which can fulfill.

+## Angular2 and MVC
+Angular2 is a framework which has its roots in MVC.
+Unfortunately its view and controller go by different names.
+The updated names are:
+* **View** - Template
+* **Controller** - Component

 ## User Requirements

 ## Running the Server Locally